morganbengtsson/dungeon/report/report.rst

 Implementation
 --------------

 The implementation is done in C++ with a couple of helper libraries.
 One is Mos_, mainly used for defining models and meshes for rendering.
-Another important one is GLM_, whish is used for all the math.
+Another important one is GLM_, which is used for all the math.
 Especially the simplex noise method that is essential for the algorithm_.

 The level is generated in its own thread at startup, to show how the dungeon generates and  not to stall the rendering.